LBHackney-IT/lbh-core-pathway-pilot/README.md

 ## Database

-The application uses a single PostgreSQL database.
+The application uses a single PostgresSQL database.
 To connect to a database in a deployed environment, see [Connecting to the database](./docs/connecting-to-live-databases.md).

+### Audit Tables

+Several tables in the application use SQL triggers to keep an audit log of changes over time.
+For information on how to query these tables see [working with audit tables](docs/working-with-audit-tables.md).

-### Infrastructure
+## Infrastructure

-We utilise AWS infrastucture.
+We utilise AWS infrastructure.
 For deploying the Lambdas, we use the [Serverless framework](https://www.serverless.com) (see [serverless.yml](./serverless.yml)).

 For managing the database and other resource, we use [Terraform](https://www.terraform.io) that is defined within the [Infrastructure repository](https://github.com/LBHackney-IT/infrastructure/tree/master/projects/social-care-workflows).

-### Continuous Integration / Continuous Deployment (CI/CD)
+## Continuous Integration / Continuous Deployment (CI/CD)

 For our CI/CD pipeline, we utilise [GitHub Actions](https://github.com/features/actions).
 The main pipeline is defined in